- Activities For Kids

 Have you done something like this?
 I’m always looking for new recipes that go in the crock pot that freeze well.
 Share!

 I’m excited to also let you know about a great e-cookbook that is all about crock pot freezer cooking.
 It’s from the creator of the Healthy Mama BBQ Chicken recipe that I used in this batch of meals.
-It has shopping lists and many other recipe ideas!
+It has some great ideas for gluten and grain free crock pot recipes!
 Check it out!

 Remember this doesn’t include spices and other normal pantry stuff, so check to make sure you have all you need before you start chopping.
 This list is for all the recipes posted here, including the one outside link for the Healthy Mama BBQ Chicken!